 Grows naturally in sub-humid to moderately humid tropical lowland climates, generally in frost-free areas with annual lows of 18 to 25°C, annual highs of 27 to 35°C, annual rainfall of 900 to 2000 mm and a dry season of 3 to 6 months.

-Logwood has long been introduced in Jamaica and has become naturalised there, mainly on the south coast of the island, at elevations from near sea level up to 460 m (1500 ft), where the average low of the warmest month does not fall below 20 °C (68 °F).
+Logwood has long been introduced in Jamaica and has naturalised there, mainly on the island's south coast, at elevations from near sea level up to 460 m (1500 ft), where the average low of the warmest month is 20°C (68°F) or warmer.